 PREPARING SAND FLEAS FOR STORAGE

-Put sand fleas into a metal strainer
+Put sand fleas into a metal strainer.

 Dip into a pot of boiling water for 30 seconds, no more, to blanch.
-You can tell when the flea is ready remove because it will float.
+You can tell when the flea is ready to remove because it will float.

 Place in Ziploc bags.

-Can be stored frozen for a year or more.
+Blanched sand fleas can be stored frozen for a year or more.